swiftlang/swift-org-website/documentation/package-manager/_basic-usage.md

 a simple command-line tool is built with the Swift Package Manager.

-To provide a more complete look at what the Swift Package Manager can do, the following example consists of four interdependent packages:
+To provide a more complete look at what the Swift Package Manager can do, the following example consists of three interdependent packages:

 * [PlayingCard][PlayingCard] - Defines `PlayingCard`, `Suit`, and `Rank` types.
 * [DeckOfPlayingCards][DeckOfPlayingCards] - Defines a `Deck` type that shuffles and deals an array of `PlayingCard` values.